codeplaysoftware/syclacademy/README.md

 Once you have completed any given exercise make sure to compare your implementation against the corresponding ```solution.cpp```.

-## Online Interactive Tutorial

-Hosted by tech.io, this [SYCL Introduction](https://tech.io/playgrounds/48226/introduction-to-sycl/introduction-to-sycl-2) tutorial introduces the concepts of SYCL.
-The website also provides the ability to compile and execute SYCL code from your web browser.

 SYCL and the SYCL logo are trademarks of the Khronos Group Inc.

 [computecpp-download]: https://developer.codeplay.com